 When water starts to leak from your pipes, it can cause them to vibrate and make a strange noise.
 This is especially true if the water pressure is higher than usual.
 If you hear strange noises coming from the walls or pipes in your home, this could be another indication of a water leak.
 You may also hear the sound of dripping water when all fixtures are off, which means a leak somewhere in the plumbing system needs to be addressed before more damage is caused.

 Leaks in your home can not only cause significant damage, but they can also be dangerous to your and your family’s health.
 Knowing the signs of a water leak is important so that you can take action immediately if you notice any warning signs.
-At John Henry's Plumbing, Heating, and Air, we provide a wide range of residential and commercial heating, cooling, plumbing, indoor air quality, and duct cleaning services in Lincoln and the surrounding areas.
-Contact John Henry's Plumbing, Heating, and Air today for more information about our services and products.
+At John Henry's Plumbing, Heating, Air, and Electrical, we provide a wide range of residential and commercial heating, cooling, plumbing, indoor air quality, and duct cleaning services in Lincoln and the surrounding areas.
+Contact John Henry's Plumbing, Heating, Air, and Electrical today for more information about our services and products.